 The most important thing is just to take the journaling time and make a regular habit of it, even if it isn't on a daily basis.
 The words will show up when you do.

 There is no right or wrong time to write in a journal.
 Write when you will remember to do it.
 Do you always brush your teeth before you go to bed?
 Have writing in your journal be part of your bedtime routine.
 Perhaps put it on your bedside table, or beside your hammock, or on the floor beside your futon.

 If you are a morning person, consider keeping your journal on the table where you drink your morning coffee, tea, water, milk, or orange juice.

 These are only suggestions.
 You don’t have to write down your feelings or why you felt a certain way.
 I hate being told what to do.
 Even if it is a good idea.
 But I hope you'll give it a try and see if you find it unlocks your own writing.

 Do you write in a journal?
 Why is keeping a journal a valuable practice?
 Please tell us in the comments.

 Click here to download our free calendar of journaling prompts.

 Do you write in a journal?
 Do you think writing in a journal is a good idea for a writer, or a bad idea?
 Please tell us why in the comments.

 Write for fifteen minutes about some aspect of your day as though you were writing in a journal.
-Your journal entry might be a drawing, a poem, or a list of words or cities you drove through.
+Your journal entry might be a drawing, a poem, a list of words, or a list of cities you drove through.

-Please share your writing and comment on someone else’s practice today.
+Please share your writing in the Pro Practice Workshop here and leave feedback on someone else’s practice today.
 We learn by writing and by reading.